RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-docs-readme-consumer" %} optimize the `README.md` for the consumer of the client library.

-The contributor guide (`CONTRIBUTING.md`) should be a separate file linked to from the main component `README.md`.
+The contributor guide (`CONTRIBUTING.md`) is a separate file linked to from the main component `README.md`.

 ### Samples {#cpp-samples}